 "Product Design offered me a fantastic experience in both creative and practical skills.
 Staff offered wonderful support and helped me achieve my highest quality work".

-So why should I take Product Design?
+Frequently asked questions and future careers So why should I take Product Design?
 Students often find that it is an enjoyable subject adding variety to the academic week.
 The department has excellent value added scores for all of their students and a 100% pass rate.
 What subjects does it combine well with?
 The A level makes a good combination with the following subjects: - Business Studies, Art and Design, Maths and Physics.
 There are many careers following this course including engineering and all aspects of design and manufacturing.
 What careers can it lead to?

 This A Level is a great route into any area in the design industry.
 In addition to this the results are outstanding and students often find that they use their D&T points to access any number of higher education routes.

-For more information contact Ms M Lea Email: Marina.Lea@modschools.org

-Psychology A Level
+For more information contact Ms E Dunmore Email: Elizabeth.Dunmore@modschools.org Psychology A Level AQA 7182

-AQA 7182